robinhowlett/slate/source/index.html.md

 The `doWork()` method iterates over the Snap's binary input views, returning a `BinaryInput` instance for each view.
 The `BinaryInput` contains a `ReadableByteChannel` (which can read the bytes of the incoming binary data) and a Document header containing basic metadata (`content-type` etc.).

-As shown [in the `CharacterCounter` sample above](#writing-binary-data-to-an-output-view), these can then be used to create an `InputStream` or simliar to access and/or manipulate the binary data.
+As shown [in the **"Character Counter"** sample above](#writing-binary-data-to-an-output-view), these can then be used to create an `InputStream` or simliar to access and/or manipulate the binary data.

 ### Headers